- About Us

 The process of property division does not only deal with property in the sense that many people understand.
 The term “property” does not only apply to homes and land; it applies to all assets that you hold.
 This includes:

-Overall, the value of the items given to each spouse must be equal to one another.
+Overall, the value of the items given to each spouse must be equitable, meaning a fair division, to one another.
 The property division process ensures this.

 The property division process is complicated.
 Many people become emotionally attached to their belongings.
-Regardless of attachment, no one wants to leave a marriage with less than their equal share of assets.
+Regardless of attachment, no one wants to leave a marriage with less than their fair share of assets.

-Unfortunately, the property division process is not always fair.
+Unfortunately, the property division process does not always feel fair.
 Your spouse may hide assets from you and from the court in an attempt to keep more for themselves.
 If they get away with this, you can miss out on a significant portion of your settlement.

 Even if your spouse discloses all their assets, they will try to take more for themselves.
 With the help of their attorney, they will likely argue that they deserve a larger portion than they truly do.
 If you don’t have an attorney to refute these claims, they may end up with more than is fair.